Caspian tiger: Size

 Male Caspian tigers had a body length of 270–295 cm and weighed 170–240 kg; females measured 240–260 cm in head-to-body and weighed 85–135 kg.
 Maximum skull length in males was 297–365.8 mm, while that of females was 195.7–255.5 mm.
 Its occiput was broader than of the Bengal tiger.

 It ranked among the largest extant cat species, along with the Siberian tiger.

 Some individuals attained exceptional sizes.
 In 1954, a tiger was killed near the Sumbar River in Kopet-Dag, whose stuffed skin was put on display in a museum in Ashgabat.
 Its head-to-body length was 2.25 m.
 Its skull had a condylobasal length of about 305 mm, and zygomatic width of 205 mm.
 Its skull length was 385 mm, hence more than the known maximum of 365.8 mm for this population, and slightly exceeding skull length of most Siberian tigers.

 In Prishibinske, a tiger was killed in February 1899.
 Measurements after skinning revealed a body length of 270 cm between the pegs, plus a 90 cm long tail, giving it a total length of about 360 cm.
 Measurements between the pegs of up to 2.95 m are known.
-It was said to have been "a tiger of immense proportions" and "no smaller than the common Tuzemna horse."
+It was said to have been "a tiger of immense proportions" and "no smaller than the local horse breeds."
 It had rather long fur.

 Skull size and shape of Caspian tigers significantly overlap with and are almost indistinguishable from other tiger specimens in mainland Asia.

 Distribution and habitat

-Historical records show that the distribution of the tiger in the region of the Caspian Sea was not continuous but patchy, and associated with wetlands such as river basins, lake edges and sea shores.
-In the Middle Ages, it inhabited the steppes and forest steppes of Ukraine and southern Russia.
 In the 19th century, tigers occurred in: